This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Challenging PIP decisions

+PIP decisions can be challenged in the same way as other benefits decisions.
 When the DWP Case Manager has made their decision on entitlement to PIP, the claimant is sent a letter which should set out the reasons for the decision, and the points awarded for each descriptor.
 The letter will also explain what the claimant needs to do if they are not happy with the decision.

 Challenging decisions: how can MPs help?